KetchupBoost/aps1/README.md

 * You can use [PHP Server](https://marketplace.visualstudio.com/items?itemName=brapifra.phpserver)

 ## Important
-* after updating scss file, use the command below.
+* after updating scss file, use the command below(on bash).
 * `gulp sass`